eamodio/vscode-remotehub/.github/PULL_REQUEST_TEMPLATE.md

 ### 🚨 IMPORTANT 🚨

 - Please create an issue _before_ creating a Pull Request
-- Please ensure to use the `develop` branch as the base for all PRs
+- Please ensure to use the `master` branch as the base for all PRs
 - Please use the following Git commit message style
   - Use the future tense ("Adds feature" not "Added feature")
   - Use a "Fixes #xxx -" or "Closes #xxx -" prefix to auto-close the issue that your PR addresses